tinovyatkin/stylelint-config-amp/README.md

 > The stylelint config to enforce CSS requirements of Accelerated Mobile Pages ![amp-logo](https://www.ampproject.org/static/img/logo-blue.svg).

-This is stylelint config you may use either in authoring CSS for Accelerated Mobile Pages or for lint against requirements from [Supported CSS for AMP](https://www.ampproject.org/docs/guides/responsive/style_pages)
+This is stylelint config you may use either in authoring CSS for Accelerated Mobile Pages or for lint against requirements from [Supported CSS for AMP](https://www.ampproject.org/docs/guides/responsive/style_pages).
+All allowed CSS code on that page must be inlined at single `<style amp-custom>` tag at a document `<head>`, so, you may use this config either from building tools during linting before inlining the CSS task or if your IDE support `stylelint` linting for inline rules.

-Enforces all requirements that can be enforce using current stylelint rules, including tag and classes names blacklist.
+Enforces all requirements that can be checked using current `stylelint` rules, including tag and classes names blacklist.

 _Note: the config is tested against AMP project homepage CSS that at the moment appears to violate it's own rules._